Our Favourite Dog-Friendly Pubs in the Peak District

 The Devonshire Arms, Hartington

 Hartington is a lovely village to visit, with a duck pond, excellent Village Stores, cheese shop and of course the pub.
-The landlord is always friendly and walkers and dogs are welcome in the front bar.
+The landlord is always friendly, welcoming walkers with dogs in the front bar.
 The food is good, hearty, standard fayre with real ales and log fires.
 The larger dining room is great for groups, and there are plenty of walks around the Hartington area with some lovely Peak District scenery and lanes to explore.

 Where To Stay near Hartington Moor Cottage